 Soviet nuclear warheads and bombs delivered to Cuba:

-Soviet military personnel and assets delivered to Cuba (72):
+Soviet military personnel and assets deployed to Cuba (72):

 Soviet military specialists in Cuba in 1962.